 One of the leading commentators on race in the United States, Richard Delgado has appeared on Good Morning America, the MacNeil-Lehrer Report, PBS, NPR, the Fred Friendly Show, and Canadian NPR.
-Author of over one hundred journal articles and fifteen books, his work has been praised or reviewed in The Nation, The New Republic, the New York Times, Washington Post, and Wall Street Journal.
+Author of over two hundred journal articles and twenty books, his work has been praised or reviewed in The Nation, The New Republic, the New York Times, Washington Post, and Wall Street Journal.
 His books have won eight national book prizes, including six Gustavus Myers Awards for outstanding book on human rights in North America, the American Library Association's Outstanding Academic Book, and a Pulitzer Prize nomination.

 Stanley Fish described his career and book, The Rodrigo Chronicles in the following terms: "Richard Delgado is a triple pioneer.
 He was the first to question free speech ideology; he and a few others invented critical race theory; and he is both a theorist and an exemplar of the importance of storytelling in the workings of the law.
 This volume brings all of Delgado's strengths together in a stunning performance."

-- Richard Delgado & Jean Stefancic eds., The Derrick Bell Reader (NYU Press, 2005).
+- The Derrick Bell Reader (NYU Press, 2005).

 Articles and Review Essays

 - Critical Perspectives on Police, Policing, and Mass Incarceration, 104 Geo.
 L.J.
 1531 (2016).

 - Rodrigo’s Chronicle, 101 Yale L.J.
 1357 (1992).